gmr-center/gmr-token/README.md

 ## About GMR

 At the core of $GMR lies a passion for gaming and a vision to empower gamers worldwide.
 Through cutting-edge technology and a community-focused approach, $GMR is setting new standards in how gamers earn, spend, and enjoy their digital assets.
 Learn more about our journey and vision at [GMR Center](https://gmr.center/).

+Also, don't forget to check out our [Whitepaper](https://whitepaper.gmr.center/) for a comprehensive overview of the $GMR token and its ecosystem.